► Empower: Economy and Jobs

 1. Participants agreed that Singapore should continue to be a home-owning society.
 They felt that our public housing policies should support the needs of families, prioritise genuine homeowners, and promote social cohesion.
 Our housing policies should also keep pace with Singaporeans’ evolving needs and aspirations.

-2. At the same time, Singaporeans acknowledged our land and space constraints, and the challenge they pose to meeting our myriad housing aspirations and needs.
+2. At the same time, Singaporeans acknowledged our land and space constraints, and the challenges these constraints pose to meeting housing aspirations and needs.

-3. Young adults and couples were concerned about whether they can access affordable public housing, especially given high application rates for BTO flats and a buoyant resale market.
+Young adults and couples were concerned about whether they can access affordable public housing, especially given the current high application rates for BTO flats and a buoyant resale market.

 Minister Desmond Lee and distinguished speakers discussed housing issues in Singapore with youths during a Forward Singapore dialogue

-4. Older Singaporeans preferred to age in place, and hoped that their flats can be better equipped with elderly-friendly features, with access to integrated care services.
+4. Older Singaporeans had different preferences: some desired to age in place, and shared that their flats can be better equipped with elderly-friendly features, with access to integrated care services.
+Others wanted to right-size or access housing options that would meet their care needs.

 5. Singles wanted to have their own space and privacy, especially with the growing prevalence of remote working arrangements.

-6. Participants generally agreed that we should prioritise first-timers who are looking to purchase their first home.
-But they acknowledged that there are different degrees of urgency in the housing needs within this group, and that some groups of first-timers should be given more support and priority.
+6. Participants generally agreed that priority should be given to first-timers who are looking to purchase their first home.
+They also acknowledged even within the first-timers group, there could be some segments that face more urgent housing needs, and may need to be given more support and priority.

 A more inclusive transport system

-8. They agreed with prioritising Walk-Cycle-Ride modes of transport, as well as moving towards greater reliance on public transport and active mobility for sustainability.
+9. They agreed with prioritising Walk-Cycle-Ride modes of transport, as well as moving towards greater reliance on public transport and active mobility, which are the most sustainable ways to commute.
 There was broad support to repurpose road space to prioritise pedestrians, public transport and active mobility over private vehicles.

 “Infrastructure-wise, [we] should also focus more on walking and cycling rather than private modes [of transport].
 [We should] have safer street(s)… and should reflect the focus on active mobility.”